 - Botanical NameDahlia pinnata

-Jowey Mirella Dahlias have slightly ruffled petals that are the deepest burgundy, bordering on black.
-Looks brilliant paired with pink or purple blooms.
+Jowey Mirella Dahlias have slightly ruffled petals that give them an illusion of fuzzy fringe and extra depth.
+Her color is the deepest burgundy, bordering on black, and she looks brilliant paired with pink or purple blooms.
 Each tuber grows a plant laden with tons of 3" blooms.

 - DEER Deer resistant

 - KIDS+PETS Mildly toxic, can irritate skin; petals edible

 - WATER Water regularly once it begins to grow